On Reinforcement Learning and Distribution Matching for Fine-Tuning Language Models with no Catastrophic Forgetting: A Case Study on Variance Reduction

-In standard RL, the simplest form of baseline $B$ is just the average of the rewards for the policy:\footnote{While this choice of the baseline is not optimal (see Appendix \ref{appendix:optimal-baseline} for a proof), it is widely used in practice.}
+In standard RL, the simplest form of baseline $B$ is just the average of the rewards for the policy:\footnote{While this baseline is not optimal (proof Appendix \ref{appendix:optimal-baseline}), it is widely used in practice.}

-Following the same methodology of taking the baseline as the expectation of the reward term, we can obtain a remarkably simple form of a baseline for DPG: \footnote{In the scope of this paper, our focus is on importing to DPG simple constant baselines.
+Following the same methodology of taking the baseline to be the expectation of the reward term, we can obtain a remarkably simple form of a baseline for DPG: \footnote{In the scope of this paper, our focus is on importing to DPG simple constant baselines.
 The advantage is that this is a technique that is not impacted by the fact that $R_\theta$ depends on $\theta$: it can be applied ``$\theta$-locally'' to provide a more accurate estimate of $\E_{x \sim \pit} R_\theta(x) \nabla_{\theta} \log \pit(x)$ for a \emph{fixed} $\theta$, irrespective of the values of $R_{\theta'}$ elsewhere, while variance reduction techniques that involve several $\theta's$ simultaneously raise additional challenges for parametric rewards. }

 \begin{fact} Subtracting $B$ from $R_\theta(x)$ does not introduce bias into DPG gradient estimates.

 \end{fact} \begin{proof} Let us rewrite the DPG gradient in \eqref{eq:dpgon} with the added baseline $B=Z$: